Helping teens navigate peer relationships take and teach lesson

 Facilitators will need to download and/or print one copy of the following resources for their use in delivering the Helping teens navigate peer relationships take and teach lesson:

-- Setting the stage for your workshop (PDF) — Provides guidelines for facilitating workshops and teaching parents.
+- Setting the stage for your workshop (PDF) — Guidelines for facilitating workshops and teaching parents.

-- Research overview for facilitators (PDF) — Reviews recent research on the topic of teenagers and peer relationships.
+- Research overview for facilitators (PDF) — Research on the topic of teenagers and peer relationships.

-- Facilitator’s guide (PDF) — Comprehensive guide that will help you facilitate the lesson.
+- Facilitator’s guide (PDF) — Guide that will help you facilitate the lesson.

-- Presentation (PDF) — Presentation that can be used in the delivery of the lesson.
+- Presentation (PDF) — Presentation to use in the delivery of the lesson.

-- Presentation notes for facilitators (PDF) — Facilitation handout that shows the corresponding slide notes for each presentation slide.
+- Presentation notes for facilitators (PDF) — Handout that shows the corresponding slide notes for each presentation slide.

-- Resources for facilitators (PDF) — List of books and website resources for facilitators who may want additional background on teens and peer relationships.
+- Resources for facilitators (PDF) — Resources for facilitators who may want additional background on teens and peer relationships.

-- Comprehensive reference list (PDF) — Citations of the sources that were used to develop this lesson.
+- Comprehensive reference list (PDF) — Sources that were used to develop this lesson.

 For facilitators and participants